 The department offers these services through it's staff and contracted providers.
 If you would like to review the current report and/or submit comments regarding it, please see the contact information in this letter: Social Services Block Grant Legal Advertisement.

-The online Kentucky Child/Adult Protective Services Reporting System is available for professionals to report non-emergency situations that do not require an immediate response from our staff.
-The website is monitored from 8 a.m. to 4:30 p.m.
-Eastern time Monday through Friday.
+Monitored from 8 a.m. to 4:30 p.m.
+Eastern time, Monday through Friday.
 Reports will not be reviewed during evenings, weekends or state holidays.